xbst/docs/docs/Ouroboros/Stepper-Setup.md

    M84
    ``````
    This will output a line like `PID stepper_y parameters: Kc=9.76 Ki=0.481`.
-   <br><br>IIf your printer is a CoreXY system, make sure the values for X and Y are similar. **Pick the values for one motor and use them for both in the config.**
+   <br><br>If your printer is a CoreXY system, make sure the values for X and Y are similar. **Pick the values for one motor and use them for both in the config.**
    <br><br>
 2. Edit your config with these new values.
    `Kc` is used for `foc_pid_flux_p` and `foc_pid_torque_p`.